cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 The offset and limit operators are used for pagination.
 Access to lists of data items must support pagination for best client-side batch processing and iteration experience.
 This holds true for all lists that are (potentially) larger than just a few hundred entries.

-**Offset/Limit-based pagination:** numeric offset identifies thefirst page entry
+**Offset/Limit-based pagination:** numeric offset identifies the first page entry

 - Use limit and offset.
 It is more common, well understood in leading databases, and easy for developers. `/dogs?limit=25&offset=50`
 - Include metadata with each response that is paginated that indicated to the developer the total number of records available.